 \subsection{Value Functions and Matching Sets}

-In this section, I show that the optimal strategy of the agent can be summarized in the choice of the matching sets.
-Additionally, I present the \textit{necessary} Bellman equations that every optimal $C^1$ value functions, associated with the optimal matching sets, must satisfy.
+In this section, I show that the agent's optimal strategy can be encapsulated by the choice of the matching sets.
+Additionally, I present the \textit{necessary} Bellman equations that every optimal $C^1$ value function, associated with the optimal matching sets, must satisfy.

 Let $w(\pi)$ be the optimal value of holding reputation $\pi$, when the agent is \textit{unmatched}.
 This function shall be treated as the agent's outside option and is weighed against the optimal matching value function upon the meetings.\footnote{Henceforth, I often drop the word ``optimal'', as it is clear from the context.} The matching value function when the agent with reputation $\pi$ selects and stays with a type-$q$ project is $v_q(\pi)$, that is the expected value of discounted future payoffs generated by this project.